alanxoc3/zeldo-game/README.md

 - tbox pause the game. should it? if so, do it. it is right now.
 - make a sign
 - create 2 parts of lank (feet and arms).
+- how should the title screen be designed?